oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 Attack Consequences {#consequences}
 -------------------

-Successful execution of a malicious payload can result in the theft of access tokens and refresh tokens, or in the ability to hijack the client application running in the user's browser.
+Successful execution of an attack scenario can result in the theft of access tokens and refresh tokens, or in the ability to hijack the client application running in the user's browser.
 Each of these consequences is relevant for browser-based OAuth clients.
 They are discussed below in decreasing order of severity.

 ### Exploiting Stolen Refresh Tokens {#consequence-rt}